 Periods of Accidents

 The vine’s recent history is characterized by two severe parasites, downy mildew (fungal disease) and phylloxera (louse or aphid).
 Both are brought with seedlings from America.
 Since 1863, the phylloxera has spread to all vineyards of Europe and has destroyed them for decades.
-Around 1910, for phylloxera was found medicine in the form of grafting of the European vine to a resistant American vine.
+Around 1910, medicine was found for phylloxera in the form of grafting of the European vine to a resistant American vine.
 At that time, the number of previously cultivated vine varieties also decreased.